isandybansaldev/linux-and-the-cli/01-introduction/README.md

 ## What is Linux?

-Linux is a unix-like operating system, MacOS and FreeBSD would be tow more examples of unix-like operating system.
+Linux is a unix-like operating system, MacOS and FreeBSD would be two more examples of unix-like operating system.

 Unix was created in the 70s at Bell Labs.
 A big part of unix software is the idea of the **Unix Philosophy**.
 The idea is instead of having few very specialized tools (or programs) we should have many small composable tools that we can use to compose to solve larger problems.